-A trimalleolar fracture is considered as an unstable type of fracture.
+A trimalleolar fracture is an unstable type of fracture.
 Surgical intervention is usually the suggested treatment option.
-Conservative measures are suggested only if surgery poses as a risk due to other health conditions.
+The doctor will suggest conservative measures only if surgery poses as a risk due to other health conditions.

 The doctor might suggest an over-the-counter or prescription pain medication as a component of the treatment plan.

 The objective of surgery is to stabilize the ankle and promote faster healing.
-The procedure performed is based on the seriousness of the injury.
+Furthermore, the procedure performed is based on the seriousness of the injury.

 The surgical procedure might involve measures to stabilize to joint such as: